Prathmeshdeshpande2026/html-css-js-portfolio-wesite/README.md

-A web application that provides real-time weather information using the OpenWeather API.
+A personal portfolio website to showcase experience, skills, and projects.
+The website includes sections for about , projects and contact information.
-➢ Developed WeatherSeason API, which reduced data retrieval time by 30% and improved weather prediction accuracy by 20%, increasing user satisfaction by 35%.
+➢ Designed and executed a fully responsive portfolio website from scratch.
-➢ We use icons to visually represent different weather conditions.
+➢ Utilizes Bootstrap's grid system and components for a clean and modern design.
-➢ Technology used : HTML,CSS,JavaScript,Developing API’s.
+➢ Technology used : HTML,CSS,JavaScript.